Plexcalibur/sizecoding-tools/README.md

 #### Controls

-ESC => You can stop and re-start the scrolling by pressing ESC.
+ESC => You can pause and resume the scrolling by pressing ESC.

 #### Motivation